McStasMcXtrace/McCode/doc/man/mcrun.md

 :   Set number of scan points, varying one or more parameters within specified
     intervals.
 Such a series of simulations is called a scan.
 To specify an interval for a parameter X, it should be assigned two values separated by a comma.
-    For example, the command *mxrun sim.instr -N4 X=2,8 Y=1* would run the
+    For example, the command *mcrun sim.instr -N4 X=2,8 Y=1* would run the
     simulation defined in sim.instr four times, with X having the values 2, 4, 6, and 8, respectively.
 After running the simulation, the results will be written to the file mccode.dat by default.
 This file contains one line for each